Bitcoin-ABC/bitcoin-abc/apps/alp-dex/README.md

    discover many independent alp-dex instances for the same pair, pick the best quote, and — where useful — split or failover a trade across nodes so depth is not capped by a single operator’s reserves.
-7. **Deploy path** — Docker/nginx notes, env sample, mnemonic helper, ops scripts for recovery.
+7. **Deploy path** — Docker/nginx notes, env sample, mnemonic helper.

 ## Roadmap